 As trusted plumbing professionals servicing southeast Michigan areas of Howell, Ypsilanti, Ann Arbor and surrounding communities, we know that homeowners rarely give their water heaters a second thought – unless there is a problem.
-If you neglected your water heater over the winter months, now is the time to have your technician perform a little maintenance.
+If you neglected your hot water-heater over the winter months, now is the time to have your technician perform a little maintenance.

 What does water heater maintenance involve?
 It’s really not too complicated.
 Here’s what you should expect from your technician: